pidginhost/ansible-collection/README.md

 localhost                  : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-> [!NOTE]
-> PidginHost does not require Server hostname to be unique - this functionality is enforced by the
-> `pidginhost.cloud.server` module in conjunction with its `unique_hostname` parameter.

 [This](inventoryidginhost.yml) is a sample inventory plugin file which returns the Servers in your account: